SoCal Blasted With Gusty Winds and Mountain Snow

 Forecaster are calling for snow levels to possibly fall to as low as 2,500 feet.

-Several inches of snow fell in the Wrightwood and Big Bear areas last night, bringing a lift to our local resorts during this year’s ski and snowboard season.
+Several inches of snow fell in the Wrightwood and Big Bear areas Sunday night, bringing a lift to local resorts during this year’s ski and snowboard season.